phoenix-oosd/EVTC-Log-Parser/README.md

 ## About ##

 The project was started to help re-live boss encounters and identify areas for improvement in my own organized group raids.
 The resultant program is a parser for ` .evtc ` event chain logs created by [arcdps](https://www.deltaconnected.com/arcdps/).
-It is written in Java 8 and requires an installation of [JRE 1.8](https://www.java.com/en/download/) (you probably already have it installed).
+It is written in Java 8 and requires an installation of [JRE 1.8](https://www.java.com/en/download/), but in most cases you probably already have it installed.

 ## User Manual ##

 Because of the way Java works in tandem with Windows you don't want to run the program by double-clicking ` evtc_log_parser.jar `.
-Instead you will have to use the supplied `run .bat`, though this allows more customization (more on this later).
-Double clicking `run .bat` will open a console with a menu.
+Instead you will have to use the supplied `run .bat`, more on this later.
+For basic use you can double click `run .bat` which will open up a console with a menu.

+On the very first run, the following folders are created in the launch directory: `/logs/`, `/graphs/`, and `/tables/`.
+You will want to re-run the program after it detects `/logs/` is empty.
+Copy .evtc file(s) for parsing into /logs/.
+The program will recursively search `/logs/` and its subdirectories for `.evtc files`.
+Both `/graphs/` and `/tables/` are output folders for the related options.

 Enter the option you want by number (e.g. 1 for Final DPS) and press Enter to confirm.
 Each  ` .evtc ` file in `/logs/` will be processed.
-The results will be displayed on the console.
+The results will be displayed directly in the console or be directed to the appropiate folders.

-On first run, the following folders are created in the launch directory: /logs/, /graphs/, and /tables/.
-Copy .evtc file(s) for parsing into /logs/.
-The program will recursively search /logs/ for .evtc files.
-Both /graphs/ and /tables/ are output folders for the related options.

 ### Locating the Logs ###

 The ` .evtc ` files are automatically created by ` arcdps ` at the end of boss encounters.
 Your files can be found at ` Documents\arcdps.cbtlogs `, each subdirectory corresponds to a different boss encounter.
 Consult the table below to find the logs you need want to analyze.

 | Folder        | Boss           |
 | ------------- |----------------|